harithiduwara/CppIncolab/README.md

-# CppIncolab

-How to code C++ in https://colab.research.google.com/?
+# How to code C++ in https://colab.research.google.com ?

 Step 1: Write %%writefile FILENAME.cpp in the firstline of the code block